 As seen in the example query, RDF Rank weights are made available via a special system predicate.
 Triple patterns with the predicate http://www.ontotext.com/owlim/RDFRank#hasRDFRank are handled specially by OWLIM, where the object of the statement pattern is bound to a literal containing the RDF Rank of the subject.

-To trigger the computation of the RDF Rank values for all resources use the following query:
+To trigger the computation of the RDF Rank values for all resources use the following update:

-will compute RDF Rank values for those resources that do not have an associated value, i.e. the have been added to the repository since the last RDF Rank computation.
+will compute RDF Rank values for those resources that do not have an associated value, i.e. those that have been added to the repository since the last full RDF Rank computation.

-The computed weights can be exported to an external file using a query of this form:
+The computed weights can be exported to an external file using an update of this form:

-The query will return true if the export was successful, false otherwise.
-If the export failed then an error message will be recorded in the log file.
+If the export failed then the update will throw an exception and an error message will be recorded in the log file.

 Lastly, when using RDF Priming, the RDF Rank values can be used as the initial activation values.
-To set this up, use the following query:
+To set this up, use the following update:

 Skip to end of metadata Go to start of metadata